Handling errors from Amazon Pay API calls

 |504||Gateway timeout||A server between the client and the destination server was acting as a gateway or proxy and timed out on the request.
 In many cases, this is an intermittent issue and is safe to retry.|

-For more information, see the Error Codes section in the Amazon Pay API reference guide.
+For more information, see the Error Codes section of the Amazon Pay API reference guide.